Our Story

 1945 – CABVI purchased its building at 301 Court Street in Utica.
 With a purchase price of $7,500 and a down payment of $3,000, the mortgage and expenses equaled $56 per month.

 1954 – At their annual meeting, figures from the year were presented.
-They served 16 communities with 1,196 home visits, which resulted in 64 new cases of individuals who were legally blind that needed services.
+They served 16 communities with 1,196 home visits, which resulted in 64 new cases of individuals who were legally blind and needed services.

 1969 – Don LoGuidice becomes the new president and CEO.
 Helen McBride retires after 38 years of service at CABVI.